CafePress

 We provide Adoption, Behavior, Care, and Educational information about your companion rabbit.

-The House Rabbit Society is a non-profit organization dedicated to rescuing and finding loving homes for abandoned and unwanted rabbits.
+The House Rabbit Society is a non-profit, all volunteer organization dedicated to rescuing and finding loving homes for abandoned and unwanted rabbits.
 HRS is committed to educating people about the unique nature and proper care of these wonderful, intelligent companion animals.
 Find out more about the Sacramento House Rabbit Society.

 asterisk